-I am an AI governance researcher based in London, UK.I'm currently an AI Safety Manager at the Frontier Model Forum, where I lead the biosecurity and nuclear security work streams.
-I also contribute to the FMF's work on frontier AI frameworks, with a particular interest in evaluations, mitigations, and transparency requirements, and the work on cross-firm information-sharing.Before joining the FMF, I was a senior research associate at the Centre for International Governance Innovation working on policy solutions for global AI risks.
-Before that, I was winter research fellow at GovAI focused on international compute governance and worked as policy analyst on international AI policy in the Government of Canada.I received my M.A. in Global Public Policy and International Organizations from the Norman Paterson School of International Affairs in Ottawa, Canada, and my B.A. in honours political science with minors in French and sociology from McGill University in Montreal, Canada.
+I am an AI governance researcher based in London, UK.I'm currently a research scholar at the Centre for the Governance of AI (GovAI).
+I work on the Risk Management Team, which focuses on developing risk management policies for frontier AI.
+My current project is on addressing the risks of harmful manipulation from frontier AI.Before joining GovAI, I was an AI Safety Manager at the Frontier Model Forum, where I led the biosecurity and nuclear security work streams.
+I also contributed to the FMF's work on frontier AI frameworks and the work on cross-firm information-sharing.Before that, I was a senior research associate at the Centre for International Governance Innovation working on policy solutions for global AI risks, a winter research fellow at GovAI focused on international compute governance, and a policy analyst in the Government of Canada working on international AI policy.I received my M.A. in Global Public Policy and International Organizations from the Norman Paterson School of International Affairs in Ottawa, Canada, and my B.A. in honours political science with minors in French and sociology from McGill University in Montreal, Canada.In my personal life, I play lots of different sports, most frequently volleyball and soccer.
+I sing and play the guitar, and recently started doing improv comedy, which observers have commented that I've taken to like a fish to land.

 Dr. Sarah Case Lackner & Zaheed Kara (2025)Advanced AI models and systems are rapidly changing the landscape of threats.
 This report considers at a high level how frontier AI could enhance existing adversary capabilities in carrying out threats to nuclear facilities, focusing in particular on three phases of an attack: target selection, attack planning and skill building, and execution.